-In this guide I show how to remove and replace LCD screen in an Acer Aspire 5520 laptop.
+In this guide I show how to remove and replace the LCD screen on an Acer Aspire 5520 laptop.

 Also, you can use this guide for removing and replacing the inverter board.

-By the way, in my previous post I explain how to remove laptop hard drive, memory, cooling fan and keyboard.
+By the way, in my previous post I explain how to disassemble this model.

-Before you start, make sure the laptop is turned off and battery removed.
+Before you start, make sure it’s turned off and battery removed.

 STEP 1.

-On the screen bezel there are four rubber screw covers.
+On the front bezel there are four rubber screw covers.

-Under those covers you’ll find four screws securing the screen bezel to the cover.
+Under those covers you’ll find screws securing it to the display cover.

 You can remove screw covers with a sharp object.

 All covers has sticky bottom.
-You can glue them somewhere on the bezel so they don’t get lost during laptop disassembly.
+You can glue them somewhere so they don’t get lost during the disassembly process.

 STEP 2.

-Start separating the screen bezel from the display cover.
+Start separating the bezel from the display cover.

 I’m using a guitar pick as a case cracker.